mantidproject/mantid/docs/source/release/v6.2.0/muon.rst

 - It is now possible to do a vertical resize of the plot in Muon Analysis and Frequency Domain Analysis.
 - The plotting has been updated for better stability.
 - The plotting now has autoscale active by default.
+- Added a table to store phasequads in the phase tab, phasequads also no longer automatically delete themselves when new data is loaded

 ALC
 ---